 Hi everyone!
 I’m a seventh year grad student in the Department of French and Italian, where I study the impact of natural disasters on francophone Caribbean political history and literature.
 In my free time, I love playing/listening to music, hanging out with my roommate’s cute cats, and watching scary movies.
 Can't wait to meet you!

-The Community Associates (CA) are full-time graduate students who work for the Office of Graduate Student Life on a part-time basis to help enhance graduate student life, build a sense of community amongst graduate students and plan a variety of events and programs.
+The Community Associates (CA) are full-time graduate students who work for the Office of Graduate Student Affairs on a part-time basis to help enhance graduate student life, build a sense of community amongst graduate students and plan a variety of events and programs.
 The Community Associates live in campus housing and can be a resource to help graduate students with residential matters.
 Joining the Community Associates program is an outstanding way to meet new people, develop leadership and administrative skills, gain useful experience for your resume or C.V., explore specific academic, professional and social interests, and contribute to the graduate experience.
-The associates are supervised by the assistant dean for residence life and student affairs and work collaboratively with the Community Programs Coordinator and the Associate Dean for Student Life.
+The associates are supervised by the Assistant Dean for Student Affairs and work collaboratively with the Assistant Director of Residential Life and Student Affairs, and the Senior Associate Dean for Student Affairs.

-Community Associates will receive a housing stipend of $2300/academic year and priority in the graduate housing draw.
+Community Associates will receive for AY22-23 a housing stipend of $3500/academic year and priority in the graduate housing draw.
 The stipend is in addition to any research, teaching and/or fellowship awards they may hold, subject to Graduate School and University policies.

 To apply to become a community associate, complete and submit a program application here.
 Applications are due each year in January for the upcoming academic year.
 Applications should be sent via e-mail to Dean Secora.